-Approximately 20% fewer students expected to get A's than reported getting A's in high school.
-Further for grades A-, B+, and B approximately 55 more of these grades were expected in the first college year.
-Students in high school anticipate getting lower grades in their first college year.
+Approximately 21% fewer students expected to get A's than reported getting A's in high school.
+However it appears that more students expect to be A-, B+, B, and B- than did so in high school.
 However, they do not appear to expect to get substantially lower grades except in the "A" category of grades.
 Figure 1 below illustrates the range of high school grades to expected college grades in the first year.

-Approximately 25% of students reported that they had no close friends attending OSU.
+Approximately 28% of students reported that they had no close friends attending OSU.
 Generally however, most students had at least one close friend attending OSU during their first year.
-Figure 2 below contains information on all students, female students, male students and first generation students and close friends attending OSU.
+Figure 2 below contains information about close friends attending OSU for all students, female students, male students, and first generation students.

 Mathematics is often a stumbling block for students during their first year of college.
 Most respondents took and passed Algebra II and Pre-calculus/Trigonometry in high school.
-Approximately 40% reported that they passed calculus and only 26% reported passing probability or statistics.
+Approximately 43% reported that they passed calculus and only 28% reported passing probability or statistics.
 Most students did not take calculus, probability or statistics in high school.
 Table 3 below contains information about both the mathematics classes taken in high school and whether or not students passed, did not pass, or did not take the classes.

-High School Math Classes
+Table 3 High School Math Classes

 Algebra II Pre-cal/Trig Calculus Probability or Stat

 Did not pass 0 1% 1% 1%

-Passed 98% 78% 40% 26%
+Passed 98% 79% 43% 28%

-Did not take 1% 21% 59% 73%
+Did not take 1% 19% 56% 71%

 Most students who took specific math classes reported passing them.
 However, as the level of mathematics classes increased the percentage of students taking the class decreased.
+More than half of the students did not take calculus or above in high school.

 Most (98%) students reported that they took four or more years of high school English.
-However, fewer students took four years or more of mathematics (74%), science (59%), history/social science (50%) or foreign language (19%).
+However, fewer students took four years or more of mathematics (76%), science (61%), history/social science (49%) or foreign language (19%).